Developer Guide

 Alternative 1 (current choice): Only archive the necessary data and ignore certain data such as

-.- Pros: Straightforward to implement.
+Set<Tags>and sensitive data such as the patient’sNric.- Pros: Straightforward to implement.
 Easy to add and remove fields to be archived.

 - Cons: Does not have the full appointment data and therefore

-cannot be used to recreateAppointment
+CsvAdaptedAppointmentcannot be used to recreateAppointment.

 -